Free temporary Hungary phone number to receive SMS online (+36)

 Pick one of the Hungary phone numbers below and read the SMS that lands on it, right here on the page.
 You do not sign up, and you do not pay.
 It works for a quick verification code when you just need to confirm a sign-up.

+A temporary virtual Hungary phone number (+36) lets you receive SMS one-time passwords (OTP) for online registration.
+No SIM card needed.
 These are shared numbers, so anyone can open them.
 Want a wider list?
 Browse free SMS numbers online for more countries and services.

 Which apps deliver to a free Hungary number